March 24, 2026

 How does payroll automation work?

-Payroll automation works by pulling in the employee data you already collect, such as hours worked, salaries, tax information, and benefits, and using software to handle the calculations and payments for you.
+Payroll automation works by pulling in the employee data you already collect, such as hours worked, salaries, tax information, and benefits.
+It also uses software to handle the calculations and payments for you.
 Once the system has accurate payroll details, it calculates wages, applies the right tax rules, and schedules payments automatically.

-Behind the scenes, the software follows a repeatable workflow: it imports time and attendance data, applies pay rules, updates tax tables, generates payroll summaries, and prepares pay stubs and tax documents.
-Many tools also sync payroll data to your accounting system so expenses stay current without additional data entry.
+Behind the scenes, the software follows a repeatable workflow.
+It imports time and attendance data, applies pay rules, updates tax tables, generates payroll summaries, and prepares pay stubs and tax documents.
+Many tools also sync payroll data to your business accounting software so expenses stay current without additional data entry.

 Integration with other business systems